 Foxy the Silver Fox from One Piece can fire beams that slow down whatever they hit for 30 seconds, allowing him to get some free hits in.
 Once they return to normal pace whatever momentum they were subjected to hits all at once.

 The Dragon Ball Z villain, Guldo, could do this, but only while holding his breath.
+Makes sense, since the oxygen is frozen and all.

 In Bakugan Battle Brawlers, this happens whenever anyone starts a Bakugan battle.
 The players are transported to another realm whilst this happens, whilst everything outside the playing field is frozen.